AnamikaSa/Used-products-resale-clients-side/README.md

 # This is a resale site for cloths: https://products-resale-anamikasa.web.app/
-peoplw can can secenod hand cloths easily.
+people can buy secend hand cloths easily.

 ## Here:
 ### --Used React Node js for backend